Acts19quiz/audacity-ASIO/README.md

 ## Building Audacity with ASIO Support

-For detailed instructions and a step-by-step guide on how to build Audaicty-ASIO, visit [[Detailed build instructions (Windows-only)]].
+For detailed instructions and a step-by-step guide on how to build Audaicty-ASIO, visit [the Audacity-ASIO Wiki](https://github.com/Acts19quiz/audacity-ASIO/wiki/Detailed-build-instructions-%28Windows-only%29).

 ## Trademark Information